Sandamali-Niroshani/todos/README.md

 **Please note that to execute testcase, you need to run the TestNg.xml file.
 Because testdata file passed as parameter in TestNg.xml file.**
 This project contain only one testcase under testScripts folder(TC01_ToDos.java).
 Inside this testcase include multiple test methods to test the ToDos application.

+All the Acceptance criteria for the given user story documented in Acceptance criteria (AC) for todos.pdf file.
+And it is shared with email.

 ## Features
 - Selenium WebDriver for web automation
 - TestNG for test execution and Assertions
 - Page Object Model (POM) for maintainability
 - Maven for dependency management
-- Use TestNG annotations for setup and teardown
+- Use TestNG annotations for setup and teardown(BaseTest.java)
 - Capture screenshots as needed and stored in `screenshots/` folder
 - Handle testdata using properties file.
+- Maintain config file, manage reusable method separately(pageBase.java).

 ## Technologies Used
 - Java 11